prk21/prk21/README.md

 ----

 - 👨🏻‍💻 Software Engineer sharing about my journey and learnings in Tech <br/>
-- 🎨 Creating Content (Videos & Posts) about Software ENgineering and Tech, checkout out Insta and LinkedIn
+- 🎨 Creating Content (Videos & Posts) about Software Engineering and Tech, checkout out Insta and LinkedIn
 <!--
 **prk21/prk21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.